Raster Image Overview

 • this data (if saved in an image), combined with an insertion scale, determines the final image dimensions in AutoCAD drawings.

-See also How to use selection Cycling
+See also How to manage Xref Paths

 You can use the Imageattach command to explicitly attach images to the current drawing.